freeipa/ansible-freeipa/README-server.md

 ```

-Example playbook to make sure server "server.example.com" is absent in continuous mode in error case:
+Example playbook to make sure server "server.example.com" is absent from the topology in continuous mode to ignore errors:

 ```yaml
 ---